Evaluating the Prospects of Cyclic Deconvolution across 312 Pulsars: Results Discussion

 \subsection{GBT 350 MHz}

-Arguably the most relevant instrument for discussions related to cyclic deconvolution, this telescope will soon have the world's first cyclic spectroscopy backend, allowing for near real-time processing of observations with this technique.
+Arguably the most relevant instrument for discussions related to cyclic deconvolution, the GBT will soon have the world's first cyclic spectroscopy backend, allowing for near real-time processing of observations with this technique.
 Based on our results, when this backend becomes available, currently expected for the second half of 2026, we argue that observing campaigns dedicated to cyclic deconvolution and phase retrieval should prioritize PSRs J0751+1807, J1643$-$1224, J1811$-$2405, and B1937+21.
-However, we note that J1643$-$1224 will likely achieve cyclic deconvolution only in the top half of the band and J1811$-$2405 in the bottom half of the band.
-Additionally, it is entirely possible that PSR J2215+5135 may also be able to achieve cyclic decovolution with this telescope-frequency combination, although, given that we were unable to find $W_{10}$ values in the literature, we were unable to determine the upper bound to its full deconvolution regime.
+However, we note that, based on our calculated frequency boundaries for their full deconvolution regimes, PSR J1643$-$1224 will likely achieve cyclic deconvolution only in the top half of the band and PSR J1811$-$2405 in the bottom half of the band.
+Additionally, it is entirely possible that PSR J2215+5135 may also be able to achieve cyclic decovolution with the GBT at 350 MHz, although, given that we were unable to find $W_{10}$ values in the literature, we were unable to determine the upper bound to its full deconvolution regime.
 Interestingly, PSR B0531+21, the Crab Pulsar, both passes the optimistic cyclic merit threshold and is in the full deconvolution regime at 350 MHz, suggesting that cyclic deconvolution may be possible for some canonical pulsars.
-While there is justifiably some concern regarding whether its significant giant pulse fraction \citep{Doskoch_2024} may inhibit phase retrieval, PSR B1937+21, the only pulsar in the literature currently demonstrated to achieve cyclic deconvolution \citep{1937_cs}, also exhibits giant pulses \citep{1937_gp_1, 1937_gp_2}, indicating this may not be a significant issue.
-The full histogram for all sources analyzed using this telescope-frequency combination are shown in Figure \ref{GBT_hist}.
+While there is justifiably some concern regarding whether its significant giant pulse fraction \citep{Doskoch_2024} may inhibit phase retrieval, PSR B1937+21, the only pulsar in the literature currently demonstrated to achieve cyclic deconvolution \citep{wdv13}, also exhibits giant pulses \citep{1937_gp_1, 1937_gp_2}, indicating this may not be a significant issue.
+The full histogram for all real sources analyzed using the GBT at 350 MHz is shown in Figure \ref{GBT_hist}.
+We should also expect a proportionally significant increase in viable sources for cyclic deconvolution with the availability of a larger class of radio telescopes, as our simulations predict 15$\pm$4 pulsars that pass our conservative threshold and are observable within the full deconvolution regime.
+An example realization from these simulations is shown in Figure \ref{GBT_sim_hist}.
+Additionally, we find that the GBT should be excellent for recovering scintillation in pulsars at 350 MHz, with 87 real sources having resolvable scintles that pass our S/N threshold.
+However, our simulations indicate that most, if not all, sources that could have detectable scintles at 350 MHz for the GBT have likely already been discovered.
+The scintle resolution prospects for all real sources with the GBT at 350 MHz are shown in Figure \ref{GBT_scint_hist}, while an example realization for our simulated population is shown in Figure \ref{sim_GBT_scint_hist}.

-\subsection{DSA-2000 800 MHz}
+\subsection{DSA 800 MHz}